holos-aafc/Holos/H.Content/Documentation/Poultry Training Guide/Holos_4_Training_Guide_Poultry.md

 **“Chicks arriving in the operation from a multiplier hatchery are raised to market weight (1-4 kg, depending on bird type and end product) after approximately 30-56 days (depending on the bird type and rearing system).”**

 The poultry meat production farm is **divided into three management (production) periods**.
 We will enter production and management data corresponding to these three management periods.

 1. Under **Step 1**, make sure that the “**Broilers**” row is selected.

-2. Click the management period “**Brooding**” in **Step 2** to activate that management period.
+2. Click the management period “**Brooding stage**” in **Step 2** to activate that management period.

 3. Ensure “**January 1, 2024**” appears as the **Start date** and that “**January 15, 2024**” appears as the **End date**.
 These dates are set as the defaults.

 Keep the remaining entries as their default values for the two "**Rearing stage**" management periods.
 Thus, all three management periods will be 14 days in length.

-Next, we can enter data related to the number of animals, manure system, and housing type for each of the three management periods.
-Select "**Brooding stage**" first, and then repeat the steps for each of the "**Rearing stage**" periods following.
-This means the number of animals will be consistent throughout the management periods / year.
+Next, we can enter data related to the number of animals, manure management system, and housing type for each of the three management periods.
+Select "**Brooding stage**" first, and then repeat the steps outlined below for each of the "**Rearing stage**" periods.
+This means the number of animals will be consistent throughout the production cycle.

 * **General Tab:**
     * Enter **75,000** as the number of animals.